ronentaich17/ronentaich17/README.md

 # Hi there! 👋

 I'm Ronen, a passionate software engineer dedicated to building products that make a positive impact on people's lives.
-My main interests are data science, bioinformatics, and web development.

 ## About Me

-- **💻 Languages:** C++, Python, Go
+- **💻 Languages:** Python, C/C++, Golang
 - **🔧 Tools:** React, Flask
-- **💡 Interests:** Problem-solving, Data Science, Bioinformatics
+- **💡 Interests:** Bioinformatics, Web Development

 ## My Projects

 I enjoy working on a variety of projects, some of notable ones include:

 - **Factflow:** A full-stack web application utlizing React and a Postgres database to give users curated fun facts and articles based on a topic of their choice.
-- **SW Algorithm:** A Python implementation of the local sequencing alignment algorithm, Smith-Waterman
+- **SW Algorithm:** A Python implementation of the local sequencing alignment algorithm, Smith-Waterman.

 ## Get in Touch